SMILE – Specialist Medical Intervention and Lightning Evaluation

 SMILE is a randomised controlled trial for children and young people with CFS/ME.
 The trial recruited children and young people (aged 12 to 18 years old) from a specialist paediatric CFS/ME service in the south west of England.
 Participants were randomised to receive either specialist medical care (SMC) or SMC plus the Lightning Process (LP).

 SMILE started as a feasibility study as we were not sure whether it would be possible to recruit children and young people in to this study.
 We have published our report on the feasibility phase and you can find it here (PDF, 458kB)

 The feasibility phase helped us design the full trial and we have published our protocol which you can look at here (PDF, 565kB)

-We have now finished recruiting and we plan to break the code and conduct the analyses in May/June 2014.
-We hope that we will be able to publish the results at the end of the 2017.
+We have now finished recruiting and have completed the analyses.
+We hope that we will be able to publish the results by the end of 2017.

 We have finalised the analyses plan which you can look at here (PDF, 696kB)

 Over 250 children a year already attend Lightning Process training.
 It is important that people know whether it is safe and effective or not.
 We need high quality research to answer these questions.